 St. Matthew African Methodist Episcopal Church was organized in 1867.
 It was the first AME church established in the Delta and the fourth in Mississippi.
 The church’s original site on Levee Street was flooded by the Mississippi River, forcing the church to relocate to its present site in 1890.

-Arguably the most recognizable memorial in the Greenville Cemetery is The Patriot honoring Senator LeRoy Percy.
-Commissioned by Percy’s son, author and poet William Alexander Percy, the statue known as The Patriot is a life size bronze figure of a knight in armor against a wall of marble created by Mrs. Malvina Hoffman, a noted sculptor of New York.
+A monument to one of the most storied figures in Greenville’s history was the Patriot.
+Arguably the most recognizable memorial that was located in the Greenville Cemetery was The Patriot honoring Senator LeRoy Percy.
+Commissioned in 1929 by Percy’s son, author and poet William Alexander Percy, the statue known as The Patriot is a life size bronze figure of a knight in armor against a wall of marble created by Mrs. Malvina Hoffman, a noted sculptor of New York.
+The Patriot was recently relocated in 2024 to its new residence –The Mississippi Museum of Art in Jackson, MS.